bishnu-subedi/XBee-Based-Serial-Communication-using-Arduino-/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/firebolt7/XBee-Based-Serial-Communication-using-Arduino-) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **BS** - *Initial work* - [firebolt7](https://github.com/firebolt7)

-See also the list of [contributors](https://) who participated in this project.
+See also the list of [contributors](https://github.com/firebolt7/XBee-Based-Serial-Communication-using-Arduino-) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL 3.0 - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments